 Bahrain brand Amal Al Mulla’s limited edition Ramadan collection mainly features dresses in vibrant hues of orange, blue, brown, and green.
 In an interview with Vogue Arabia, Al Mulla says that they “used color blocking as well to enhance the designs”.
 Al Mulla is also popular for using exaggerated sleeves and manipulating large swaths of fabric for her designs.
 Every one of Al Mulla’s pieces state “designer chic”.
 The collection is only available in Bahrain.

 Looking luxurious on a budget is possible with this golden front open-button jilbab from EastEssence.
-Its deep maroon color, while not vibrant, pays homage to AlMulla's classic look.
-It costs $41.
+Its deep maroon color, while not vibrant, pays homage to AlMulla’s classic look.
+It costs $41 and can be bought here.